Kristi Reed

-Kristi Reed (born 3 September 1971) is a casting director, voice director and writer based in Los Angeles, CA.
+Kristi Reed (born 3 September 1971) is an American casting director, voice director and writer based in Los Angeles, CA.

-Early life and Career
+Early life and career

 Kristi Reed is a voice director TV series, films, and shorts and video games.
 She started her career at Bang Zoom!
 Entertainment in 2002 and 2015 began working on projects at Cartoon Network.

 Chris Nee, Kristi Reed, and Jeremy Blacklow co-founded The Rainbow Project, a non-profit LGBT organization, which honors queer presentation in children's media with the Velma Awards.

 Kristi has been nominated for an Emmy five times and in 2022 won an Emmy Award for Outstanding Voice Directing for an Animated Series for Centaurworld.

 In 2025, Kristi Reed served as a voice director on the show StuGo.